-|IFRS Standards are required for domestic public companies||All domestic companies whose securities trade in a public market are required to use IFRS Standards as adopted by the EU in their consolidated financial statements.|
+|IFRS Accounting Standards are required for domestic public companies||All domestic companies whose securities trade in a public market are required to use IFRS Standards as adopted by the EU in their consolidated financial statements.|

-|IFRS Standards are permitted but not required for domestic public companies|
+|IFRS Accounting Standards are permitted but not required for domestic public companies|

-|IFRS Standards are required or permitted for listings by foreign companies||Foreign companies whose debt or equity securities trade in a public market in the jurisdiction are required to use IFRS Standards as adopted by the EU in their consolidated financial statements.|
+|IFRS Accounting Standards are required or permitted for listings by foreign companies||Foreign companies whose debt or equity securities trade in a public market in the jurisdiction are required to use IFRS Standards as adopted by the EU in their consolidated financial statements.|

-|The IFRS for SMEs Standard is required or permitted||No.|
+|The IFRS for SMEs Accounting Standard is required or permitted||No.|

-|The IFRS for SMEs Standard is under consideration||No.|
+|The IFRS for SMEs Accounting Standard is under consideration||No.|

-Note added by the IFRS Foundation: The European Union (EU) is not a single jurisdiction but, rather, an economic and political partnership between 28 European countries that together cover much of the continent of Europe.
-The 28 member states are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and United Kingdom.
-Three additional European countries (Iceland, Liechtenstein, and Norway), while not EU member states, have agreed to abide by EU laws and regulations.
-The 31 countries together form the European Economic Area (EEA).
+The 27 Member States are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
+Three additional European countries (Iceland, Liechtenstein, and Norway), while not EU Member States, have agreed to abide by EU laws and regulations on the single market (freedom of goods, people, services and capital).
+The 30 countries together form the European Economic Area (EEA).
 The European Union is a member of the Group of Twenty (G20) group of countries.

-This Profile explains the IFRS requirements established by the European Union that apply to all EU and EEA member states.
+This Profile explains the IFRS requirements established by the European Union that apply directly to all EU and EEA member states.
 The individual profiles of the EU and EEA member states explain the additional IFRS requirements that have been established in the individual member states.

 June 2015 evaluation of IFRS Standards in the EU

-In June 2015, the European Commission published a report of its evaluation of the 2002 Accounting Regulation following ten years of adoption of IFRS Standards in the EU.
+In June 2015, the European Commission published a report of its evaluation of the 2002 Accounting Regulation following 10 years of adoption of IFRS Standards in the EU.
 The purpose of the evaluation was to assess whether the Regulation ‘achieved what it set out to do’ – namely ‘harmonise the financial reporting of listed companies by ensuring a high degree of transparency and comparability of their financial statements in order to enhance the efficient functioning of EU capital markets and of the internal market’.
 The evaluation concluded:

 Required for some and permitted for others.
-Foreign companies whose securities are publicly traded in the EU are required to report under IFRS as adopted by the EU for their consolidated financial statements unless the European Commission has deemed their accounting standards to be equivalent to IFRS Standards, in which case they may use their local standards.
+Foreign companies whose securities are publicly traded in the EU/EAA are required to report under IFRS Standards as adopted by the EU for their consolidated financial statements unless the European Commission has deemed their accounting standards to be equivalent to IFRS Standards, in which case they may use their local standards.
 Equivalence of that third country’s GAAP with IFRS is determined under the criteria of Regulation (EC) 1569/2007.